 History of Galway: Ireland’s First Settlers

-When the Neolithic people learned farming techniques they were able to set up permanent residence in a location, usually beside rivers which provided fresh water, fish and transport.
-Using stone tools the tribes were able to chop down trees and clear areas, farm animals and grow crops.
+When the Neolithic people learned farming techniques, they could set up permanent residences in a location, usually beside rivers that provided fresh water, fish, and transport.
+Using stone tools, the tribes could chop down trees and clear areas, farm animals, and grow crops.

 History of Galway: Mythological Characters in Galway

-Irish mythology is broken up into four cycles, the Mythological Cycle, Fenian Cycle, Ulster Cycle and the King Cycle.
-Each cycle is comprised of similar stories in similar eras with varying degrees of myth and historical relevance.
+Irish mythology is broken into four cycles: the Mythological Cycle, the Fenian Cycle, the Ulster Cycle and the King Cycle.
+Each cycle comprises similar stories in similar eras with varying degrees of myth and historical relevance.
 Kings and Queens feature in every cycle and naturally play an integral role in the aptly named Kings Cycle.

-In Irish history kings were real life and legendary figures that appeared in mythological tales such as Queen Maeve of Connacht who featured in stories with the Tuatha de Danann, Ireland’s most ancient supernatural race.
+In Irish history, kings were real-life and legendary figures who appeared in mythological tales, such as Queen Maeve of Connacht, featured in stories with the Tuatha de Danann, Ireland’s most ancient supernatural race.
 We have a blog about Irish Kings and Queens who changed history if you are interested!

-The most notable character with roots to Galway is Queen Medb of Connacht as we have already mentioned.
-In mythology Medb Lethderg is a sovereignty goddess associated with the Hill of Tara, the palace of the High Kings of Ireland.
+As mentioned, the most notable character with roots in Galway is Queen Medb of Connacht.
+In mythology, Medb Lethderg is a sovereignty goddess associated with the Hill of Tara, the palace of the High Kings of Ireland.
 She was married to many kings, just like the Queen of Connacht.
 The two Medb’s are thought to be the same character.
 While Queen Medb of Connacht was more realistic and a more historical depiction of the character, the goddess was more fantastical.

-This isn’t the only time where Celtic gods or goddesses had a human incarnate in Irish mythology.
-According to Celtic mythology Saint Brigit is the same person or at least a version of the goddess of fire and light Brigit.
+This isn’t the only time Celtic gods or goddesses have had a human incarnate in Irish mythology.
+According to Celtic mythology, Saint Brigit is the same person or at least a version of the goddess of fire and light, Brigit.
 It is believed that her popularity as a pagan Goddess caused the monks to adapt her stories into suitable Christian versions instead of writing her out of history.

-The King of Connacht Ailill mac Máta was one of Queen Medb’s husbands and the owner of the white bull that would cause the Cattle raid of Cooley, one of the most famous stories in Irish mythology.
+The King of Connacht, Ailill mac Máta, was one of Queen Medb’s husbands and the owner of the white bull that caused the Cattle raid of Cooley, one of the most famous stories in Irish mythology.

 History of Galway: Early Galway – 12th Century Galway